-It is very easy to break these fittings.
 By removing both of the winged nuts, the seat can be lifted away.
 The pan can then be cleaned with the anti-bacterial cleaning spray.

 Manufacturers tend to fit the brackets to the 2 part seat assembly.
 It is then a simple matter of fixing the short piece of studding to the underside of the brackets and combined with a cushioning washer, the studding is secured with a vinyl nut, secured from underneath.

 The tricky bit is, especially with close-coupled suites, to ensure that the adjustment of the seat allows for both sections to be lifted and leant against the cistern whilst also allowing the seat to be supported at all contact points to the top rim of the pan.